fermyon/developer/content/cloud/contributing.md

 ![Fork the repository](/static/image/clone_developer_repo.png)

-Go ahead and clone the new fork that you just created (the one which resides in your own GitHub account).
+Go ahead and clone the new fork that you just created (the one which resides in your own GitHub account):

 ```bash
 # Change into home directory